kubernetes/website/docs/concepts/workloads/controllers/replicationcontroller.md

 The ReplicationController can itself have labels (`.metadata.labels`).
-Typically, you would set these the same as the `.spec.template.metadata.labels`; if `.metadata.labels` is not specified then it is defaulted to  `.spec.template.metadata.labels`.
+Typically, you would set these the same as the `.spec.template.metadata.labels`; if `.metadata.labels` is not specified then it defaults to  `.spec.template.metadata.labels`.
 However, they are allowed to be different, and the `.metadata.labels` do not affect the behavior of the ReplicationController.

 ### Pod Selector

 The `.spec.selector` field is a [label selector](/docs/user-guide/labels/#label-selectors).
-A replication controller manages all the pods with labels which match the selector.
-It does not distinguish between pods which it created or deleted versus pods which some other person or process created or deleted.
+A ReplicationController manages all the pods with labels that match the selector.
+It does not distinguish between pods that it created or deleted and pods that another person or process created or deleted.
 This allows the ReplicationController to be replaced without affecting the running pods.

 If specified, the `.spec.template.metadata.labels` must be equal to the `.spec.selector`, or it will be rejected by the API.
 If `.spec.selector` is unspecified, it will be defaulted to `.spec.template.metadata.labels`.

-Also you should not normally create any pods whose labels match this selector, either directly, via another ReplicationController or via another controller such as Job.
-Otherwise, the ReplicationController will think that those pods were created by it.
-Kubernetes will not stop you from doing this.
+Also you should not normally create any pods whose labels match this selector, either directly, with another ReplicationController, or with another controller such as Job.
+If you do so, the ReplicationController thinks that it created the other pods.
+Kubernetes does not stop you from doing this.

 If you do end up with multiple controllers that have overlapping selectors, you